DeeMich/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Using Azure, I first created a resource group and a virtual machine running on Windows 10.
-I then remote desktop connected to Windows 10 and started the installation process of OsTicket.
+I then remote desktop connected to VM1 and started the installation process of OsTicket.
 </p>
 <br />